sudeeprp/default-living/curiosity-conversation.md

 which is one part of the Lord.
 The other part of the universe is us.
 We are conscious beings who wonder about its mysteries.
-We also form a part of the Lord, as He says in [7-6](https://rapalearning.com/life-and-liberty/Chapter%207.html#6).
+We are also a part of the Lord, as He says in [7-6](https://rapalearning.com/life-and-liberty/Chapter%207.html#6).

 **You**, who wonder about all those mysteries, is the biggest mystery :)